 - Your site must be active because affiliate bosses can’t approve applications from sites that aren’t live.

-- Sign up for an affiliate writer demands that you have a legit contact information.
+- Sign up for an affiliate writer demands that you have a piece of legit contact information.

 - No contact name is given in the profile.

-- Negative ratings in profile or your website.
+- Negative ratings in your profile or your website.

-- Mentioned using marketing paid methods affiliate bosses don’t allow that in your content. (read their terms and stick to it)
+- Mentioned using marketing paid methods affiliate bosses don’t allow that in your content. (read their terms and stick to them)